keetsm1/HockeyGM/README.md

-Developed a browser-based Hockey General Manager simulation game where users take control of a hockey team, managing rosters, making trades, handling finances, and simulating seasons.
+Developing a browser-based Hockey General Manager simulation game where users take control of a hockey team, managing rosters, making trades, handling finances, and simulating seasons.
 Built with a Python backend (Flask) and an intuitive front-end using HTML, CSS, and JavaScript for dynamic user interaction.

 Key Features: